bblader627/bammm/README.md

 	Dwarves: Bob, Jim, Joe, Peter_Dinklage, and Frank. focus allows you to control what one specific dwarf does.

-	While focused, you can execute these commands: eat
+While focused, you can execute these commands
+	eat
 	eat [amount] [food]
 	amount is taken as an integer.